2024 FAQs for Applicants

 How many performances + art actions will there be?

 Stipends for these projects are scalable, so It depends on how much money the applicants request for their activities.
 The jury ranks performance applications in order from highest to lowest scores, and then they go down the list until the performance budget has been spent.
 We estimate about 16 performance groups through the open call process.
-We will also present a few additional projects through partner organizations.
-This is similar to 2022, but more performance groups than in earlier years.
+We will also present additional projects through partner organizations and our outreach efforts.
+This is similar to 2022 and 2023, but more performance groups than in earlier years.

 I have a project idea – can someone review it in advance and give advice?